SergiuPlesco/SergiuPlesco/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <!-- 2+ years of experience in designing and developing scalable and highly available software­-​as­-​a­​service applications using Java stack.
 I am always open in working with new tech stack.
 Following are my current tech stack.
 I know how to create and consume RESTfull APIs.  -->
-I am highly experienced in designing and developing browser applications using the MERN stack.
+Experienced in designing and developing browser applications using the MERN stack.

 Following is my current tech stack.